fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

       * 1 write/sec
       * Item of 1 KB
     * Formula = (write/WCU=[1])/sec * (Size/1KB)
-    * It need to round size (up) to a multiple of 1KB
+    * It needs to round size (up) to a multiple of 1KB
   * RCU: Read
     * 1 RCU is equivalent to
       * 1 read/sec (strongly consistent)
       * 2 read/sec (eventually consistent)
       * Item size 4KB
     * Formula = (read/RCU=[1,2])/sec * (Size/4KB)
-    * It need to round size (up) to a multiple of 4KB
+    * It needs to round size (up) to a multiple of 4KB
-* Data is divided in partitons
+* Data is divided in partitions
   * Number of partitions
     * By Capacity: (TOTAL RCU / 3000) + (Total WCU / 1000)
     * By Size: (TOTAL SIZE / 10 GB)